 CATHERINE KYUNGEUN LEE _ director

-Catherine Lee is a filmmaker and a humanitarian worker with experience in 18 countries across Africa, Asia, and Latin America.
+Catherine Lee is an economist-turned-award-winning-filmmaker and a humanitarian worker with experience in 18 countries across Africa, Asia, and Latin America.
 Born in South Korea, she dedicated her studies at Yale and Harvard Universities and a decade of professional work to policies and projects addressing injustices.

-With increasing dismay and anger, Catherine saw failure over and over again.
-Concluding that hearts must be moved for sustaining social change, she left a prestigious international organization to try storytelling.
-In addition to 9at38, her directorial debut, Lee has produced films for European, Asian, and American broadcast outlets.
-Her current project is SEEDS OF A NATION, a feature documentary about a former child soldier turned Harvard graduate who brings together young leaders from warring tribes in his country, the world's youngest and "most broken."
+With increasing indignation, Catherine saw failure over and over again.
+Concluding that hearts must be moved for social change, she began storytelling via film and eventually left full-time work to do.
+In addition to 9at38, her directorial debut which has screened across four continents including Tribeca Film Festival and UN in Geneva, Lee has produced award-winning films for European, American, and Asian broadcast outlets.
+She is currently completing several projects including a feature documentary about a former child soldier turned Harvard graduate who brings together young leaders from warring tribes in his country, South Sudan, the world's youngest and also called "most broken."
+She is currently based in East Africa, with frequent travel to New York and Seoul.

 T.R.
 BOYCE JR. _ producer

 T.R.
 Boyce, Jr. is an award-winning producer who has had the privilege to work on sets with filmmakers ranging from Steven Spielberg to Mike Nichols, from Frank Marshall to Scott Rudin.
-An IFP Filmmaker Alumni, TAP Fellow and a TFI All-Access Alum, Boyce first put his experience to work producing shorts including the Chrysler Million Dollar Film Festival winning “Gabriel Y Gato.”
-In 2013, Boyce completed his first feature, THE FORGOTTEN KINGDOM, a foreign language drama set in Southern Africa that won numerous awards including three Africa Movie Academy Awards.
+An IFP Filmmaker Alumni, TAP Fellow and a TFI All-Access Alum, Boyce produced the Chrysler Million Dollar Film Festival winning short “Gabriel Y Gato” and in 2013 completed his first feature, THE FORGOTTEN KINGDOM, a feature narrative set in Southern Africa that won numerous awards including three Africa Movie Academy Awards.
 His second feature AMIRA & SAM was released in 2015 by Drafthouse Films and his latest, THE YELLOW BIRDS, premiered in competition at Sundance 2017 and is scheduled to release nationally in May 2018.
-In post, he has a feature documentary he is co-directing and producing with Catherine K. Lee called SEEDS OF A NATION and he has narrative films ADAMS APPLE, EXPECTING GRACE and RECESS in development.
+With Catherine, he is co-directing and producing a feature documentary titled SEEDS OF A NATION set in East Africa and has narrative films ADAMS APPLE, EXPECTING GRACE and RECESS in development.

 CIARA LACY _ producer